Course Location & Time

 Find our class page at: PIAZZA

 - To get started, be sure to create an account with piazza.
-We will use this tool on the first day of class so please do this ahead of time.
+You will use this tool on the first day of class so please do this ahead of time.

 - You should have received an invitation to join our piazza earth-analytics space.
 If you didn’t, please email the instructor or the course TA to get access.